python-poetry/poetry/docs/pyproject.md

 * On Windows the file is placed in the `Scripts/` directory.
 * On *nix system the file is placed in the `bin/` directory.

+In its table form, the value of each script can contain a `reference` and `type`.
+The supported types are `console` and `file`.
+When the value is a string, it is inferred to be a `console` script.

 ### `extras`

 **Deprecated**: Use `project.optional-dependencies` instead.